Xhinsoo/yelp/note.md

 #cookie

-little bit of data that can be saved in user browser and can send it back from server, hey browser when m on this site, send me this reminder. i.e. current user, fav animal, shopping cart and so on
+Little bit of data that can be saved in user browser, sent from server,i.e hey browser when i am on this site, send me this reminder. used for remembering current user, shopping cart and so on.

-Used to remember sessions  state fullness
+Used to remember sessions/ state fullness

+http requests are standalone, doesn't know what req was made before.
+However, with cookie we can define statefulness.